 Drinking tea is a timeless tradition that has been enjoyed for centuries.
-Whether you prefer black tea, green tea, or herbal tea, making a perfect cup of tea requires precision and attention to detail.

 One common tool for brewing tea is a tea scoop and in this article, we will explore how to use one.

 A tea scoop is a small spoon-like utensil that is specifically designed to measure loose-leaf tea and transfer it from a container to a teapot or infuser.